MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 With this release, we’ve updated the VPN profile wizard and properties pages to display settings appropriate for the selected platform.
 Specifically:

 - Each platform has its own workflow, meaning that new VPN profiles contain only the setting supported by the platform.
-- The **Supported Platforms** pages now appears after the **General** page.
+- The **Supported Platforms** pages now appear after the **General** page.
 You now choose the platform before setting property values.
 - When the platform is set to **Android**, **Android for Work**, or **Windows 8.1**, the **Supported platforms** page is not needed and is not displayed.
 - The Configuration Manager client-based workflow has been combined with the hybrid mobile device (MDM) client-based Windows 10 workflows; they support the same settings.
 - Each platform workflow includes just the settings appropriate for that workflow.
 For example, the Android workflow contains settings appropriate for Android; settings appropriate for iOS or Windows 10 Mobile no longer appear in the Android workflow.